OjasviBhargava/audacity/README.md

 **Wanna Contribute?**</br>
-Feel Free To Fork The Repo And Request A P.R.
+Feel Free To Fork The Repo And Request A PR.